1 Do you have accurate up-to-date reading data?

 If students fall back after completing a programme, time and resources have been wasted and students, once again, lose confidence and motivation.
 Sound interventions will demonstrate measurable, sustained gains.

-10 Does your reading intervention address the complexities of remediating reading problems at secondary school?
+10 Does your intervention address the complexities of remediating reading problems at secondary school?

 Reading only seems simple when you can do it!
 Teachers must have a honed repertoire of skills to have rapid, lasting impact.

-For more information about effective literacy intervention, start at our Stories pages.
+For more information about effective literacy intervention, see our Stories pages.

 You may also be interested in: